Hunting Lease Profile

 Provide a concise property description.
-A topographic or plat map or diagram of the property could be attached as an “exhibit.”
-This helps to absolve any problems involving illegal trespass on neighboring land, as well as graphically describe areas accessible to lease holders and their guests.
-Designated parking areas and shoot, no-shoot zones should be delineated.
+A topographic or plat map or detailed diagram of the property could be attached as an “exhibit.”
+This helps to prevent unintentional illegal trespass on neighboring land, as well as graphically describes areas accessible to lease holders, designated parking areas, and shoot-no-shoot zones.

-Include a statement that describes the fee, how the fee payment is to be made (deposit by a given date, remainder so many days before the opening of the season) and exactly what is provided in return for the payment.
-If leased well ahead of the period of use, include a security or “good faith” deposit as a down payment and terms of conditional payment of the remainder of the fee.
-This could be refundable or nonrefundable, and if refundable, the conditions for a refund should be noted in the contract.
+Include a statement that describes the fee and how the fee payment is to be made (deposit by a given date, remainder so many days before the opening of the season) and exactly what is provided in return for the payment.
+Conditions for refundable or non-refundable fees should be noted in the contract.